ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/certifier_in_tee/Notes.md

 This also requires some new arguments to simpleserver:

     --enclave_type="sev-enclave": This is the type of enclae protecting the certifier-service

-    --retrieve_policy_key=true:  This instructs simpleserver to contact a key-service to retrieve its private policy key.

     --key_service_host: IP address of key service.